basic logo

 Diurnal.
 Active during periods of warm weather, retreating underground and becoming inactive during extended periods of low temperatures or extreme heat.

-Known to live up to 10 years in captivity, although captive animals normally do not live very long at all due to the difficulties of feeding them a proper diet.
+Known to live up to 10 years in captivity, but captive animals normally do not live very long at all due to the difficulties of feeding them a proper diet.

 Eats mainly ants, especially harvester ants, but also consumes other small invertebrates such as spiders, beetles, termites, flies, honeybees, moth larvae, and grasshoppers.